geeky-prashant/profile-card/README.md

   <h2 align="center">Profile Card</h2>

-  In this project, I have created a profile page for mobile screen where you can see user's image, name and bio, <br />The project is built using HTML5 & CSS3.
+  In this project, I have created a profile page for mobile screen where you can see user's image, name and bio, The project is built using HTML5 & CSS3.

   <a href="https://geeky-prashant.github.io/profile-card/"><strong>➥ Live Demo</strong></a>